jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_component_logspaceused.md

 ---
 title: Log Space Used
 last_updated: July 29, 2016
-summary: "The total size of all <uicontrol>log files</uicontrol> in all databases in the SQL Server."
+summary: "The total size of all log files in all databases in the SQL Server."
 sidebar: c_sqlserver_sidebar
 permalink: sqlserver_component_logspaceused.html
+id: lblLogMB
 folder: ConnectSQLServer
 ---